0-Pierre/jellyseerr/README.md

 ## Custom Features

-### Upcoming Features
+### TO DO

 - Translate existing email layout.
+- Add missing translation from new functionnalities.
 - Add a new email layout to send it to an user when subscription expires and is renewed.
-- Add popup for expired or never subscribed user to subscribe.
+- Fix welcome mail layout.

+### DONE

 - Track Paypal email incoming when an user renew his subscription to automaticly change his subscription status to active.
-- Fix welcome mail layout.

-### Completed Features
+- Add popup for expired or never subscribed user to subscribe and a popup in profile header.
 - Add confirmation message before rensend welcome email button actives.
 - Add restriction system that will allow request for the user only if he's subscribed or lifetime and remove it when expired.
 - Add epsiode locale support in new slider.